Chimbu Province

-Chimbu, more frequently spelled Simbu, is a province in the Highlands Region of Papua New Guinea.
+Chimbu, also spelled Simbu, is a province in the Highlands Region of Papua New Guinea.
 The province has an area of 6,112 km2 and a population of 376,473 (2011 census).
 The capital of the province is Kundiawa.
-Mount Wilhelm, the tallest mountain in Papua New Guinea, is on the border of Simbu.
+Mount Wilhelm, the tallest mountain in Papua New Guinea is on the border of Eastern part of Simbu and the Western part of Madang Province.

 Geography

 Chimbu is located in the central highlands cordillera of Papua New Guinea.
 It shares geographic and political boundaries with five provinces: Jiwaka, Eastern Highlands, Southern Highlands, Gulf and Madang.
 It is a significant source of organically produced coffee.

 Chimbu is a province with limited natural resources and very rugged mountainous terrain.
 The economic progress of the province has been slower than some other highlands provinces.

 Education

-There are seven secondary schools in the province: Kondiu Rosary, Yauwe Moses, Kerowagi, Muaina, Gumine, Mt Willem and Kundiawa Day Secondary School.
+There are seven secondary schools in the province: Kondiu Rosary, Yauwe Moses, Kerowagi, Muaina, Gumine, Mt Wilhelm and Kundiawa Lutheran Day Secondary School.
 The province also has many high and primary schools.